SivareddyBodapati/Academic_Projects/OpenCv and Deep Learning pushup counter app/README.md

 ![image](https://user-images.githubusercontent.com/86652676/184019761-10c8d505-9ef5-42b9-908e-ce41767f9867.png)

 ## Building a Deep Learning Classifier
-1. Cnn classifier from PyTorch library is trained with the preprocessed data. **Pose__classification2.ipynb** is used to define, train and evaluating the model.
+1. Cnn classifier using PyTorch library is trained with the preprocessed data. **Pose__classification2.ipynb** is used to define, train and evaluating the model.
 2. Best model **Best_Pose_Model_7.pth** is saved and used for postprocessing and later on passed to MediaPipe. **Pose_classifier.py** is used for predictions and classifing the input image.
 ## Demo
 **Team_Paladins_Demo.pptx** this demo explains the motivation and working of this project